Two arbitrary-order constraint-preserving schemes for the Yang--Mills equations on polyhedral meshes: Numerical tests

-Let us recall the setting of these tests.
 The time interval is $[0,1]$ and the space domain is the unit cube $(0,1)^3$; the spatial discretisation is based on three families of Voronoi, tetrahedral, and cubic cell meshes.
 For each mesh of size $h$, the time interval is uniformly divided into $\max\{10,\left \lceil{5/h}^{k+1}\right \rceil\}$ time steps; given that we use an implicit time discretisation, the expected rate of convergence is in $\deltat+h^{k+1}$, and the choice of time step is designed so that, when plotted against $h$, the errors should decay as $h^{k+1}$.
 To set non-zero initial conditions, and to assess the convergence properties of the schemes, we select a manufactured solution based on

 from which $\bvec{E}(t)$ is calculated using \eqref{eq:lm.ym.0}.
 Then for all tests in this section, the initial conditions are assumed to be $\uvec{A}_h^0=\LaIcurl{k}{h}\bvec{A}(0),\uvec{E}_h^0=\LaIcurl{k}{h}\bvec{E}(0)$.